• Home

 3. In the Select Header window, choose a pre-made header image, or click Upload to add your own.
 Once you've edited the header image to your liking, click Done.

 4. Google will automatically match the color theme to the image header.
-To modify this, choose a different color in the Theme window.
+To modify this, choose a different color in the Theme side panel.

 Portion of a form with a header image of a Pekingese dog sleeping on a red mat on grass.

-4. Use form sections and logic in Google Forms
+How to add sections and conditional logic in Google Forms

 To create a form section, click the Add section icon, which looks like an equal sign, from the question menu.